Add an RSS feed

 import sanitizeHtml from 'sanitize-html';

-export function get(context) {
+export function GET(context) {

 const postImportResult = import.meta.glob('../posts/**/*.md', { eager: true });